Impact of Multiple Sclerosis Symptoms IMSS Survey Logo

 This research will, therefore, serve as a catalytic agent for advocacy on MS symptom management and will aim to develop scientific and advocacy publications to catalyze the development of harmonized and personalized approaches of management, treatment, and care.

-The survey was an anonymous online questionnaire, in all national languages of participating countries (details below).
-It is estimated that the survey took 20-30 minutes.
+The survey was an anonymous online questionnaire, in all national languages of participating countries.

-The survey included 4 sections after the background and consenting:
+The survey included 4 sections, following the background and consenting:

 • Sociodemographic data and disease history including age, gender, ethnicity, employment, education, country, onset of symptoms and diagnosis, caregiver presence, living arrangements, presence of comorbidities, use of disease modifying drugs, as well as mobility and quality of life